Menditect/documentation/docs/Tools/mta-plugin.md

 After you have imported the Plugin into your Mendix App that you want to test with MTA, you can configure the Plugin to connect to MTA.

-If you are working in a new MTA environment, make sure to first [create MTA Manager and Tester accounts in MTA](../configure-mta/manage-accounts).
-After logging in as Tester in MTA, it is possible to [register the Mendix App](../../../mta/application#register-application-in-mta), which will trigger the [creation of an Application Instance](../../../mta/application-instance#create-an-application-instance), that you need to configure the Plugin.
+After logging in as Tester in MTA, it is possible to [register the Mendix App](../mta/application#register-application-in-mta), which will trigger the [creation of an Application Instance](../mta/application-instance#create-an-application-instance), that you need to configure the Plugin.

 ### Include After startup microflow